 Director: Office of Technology and Student Support Systems

 Mr. Smith graduated from the University of Georgia and earned a Master of Management Information Systems from Georgia College and State University.
-He is a Senior Instructor of Management Information Systems and also serves as the Coordinator of Technology Services for the College of Business.
+He is a Senior Instructor of Management Information Systems and also serves as the Director: Office of Technology and Student Support Services for the College of Business.
 His research interests include business intelligence, analytics, value creation, and corporate sustainability.
 A former IT manager and network engineer, he teaches management information systems.

 Assistant Professor, Economics

 Dr. Strandholm earned his Ph.D. in Economics from Washington State University, and an M.S. in economics and B.A. in mathematics from the University of Wyoming.
 His main research interests lie in the fields of environmental economics, industrial organization, and other microeconomic topics.
-Particularly, he investigates the role environmental policy plays on firm incentives to invest in research and development.
-His research has been published in Resource and Energy Economics, The B.E.
-Journal of Economic Analysis and Policy, and Games.
+His research has been published in journals such as Resource and Energy Economics, The B.E.
+Journal of Economic Analysis and Policy, and Ecological Economics.
 He has also co-authored a problems and solution manual for Intermediate Microeconomics.

 Assistant Professor, Business Analytics